canvasxyz/canvas/docs/4-identities-auth.md

 # Authenticating Users

-We want end users to authenticate with public-key identities, but we don't want them to have to manually sign every interaction.
+We need users to authenticate with public-key identities, but we don't want them to have to manually sign every interaction.

 As a result, Canvas applications are initialized with **session signers**, which define different ways that users can delegate a session key to sign individual interactions.